These candy cane cookies are a staple of our Christmas celebration (although, if I’m honest, I end up eating most of them myself!).

 In a separate bowl, cream butter and sugar.
-Beat in egg, vanilla extract and almond extract.
-Slowly add flour mixture, scraping the sides of the bowl as necessary.
+Beat in egg, vanilla extract, and almond extract.
+Slowly add the flour mixture, scraping the sides of the bowl as necessary.

 Divide the dough in half and add the food coloring to half, mixing well.

 Pinch off a small ball of dough from each color and roll them each out into a 4-5″ long rope.
-Set the ropes side by side and carefully twist them together, bending one end to form the hook of the candy cane.
+Set the ropes side by side and carefully twist them together, bending one end to form the candy cane hook.

-Place on cookie sheet and bake for 8-10 minutes until they are just starting to brown.
-Let cool on cookie sheet and then store in an airtight container.
+Place on a cookie sheet and bake for 8-10 minutes until they are just starting to brown.
+Let cool on the cookie sheet and then store in an airtight container.

 Yield: 2 dozen cookies

-If I was a good blogger, I would have waited until morning and taken this picture in better light, but I wanted to eat the cookies, so this will have to do!
+If I was a good blogger, I would have waited until morning and taken this picture in a better light, but I wanted to eat the candy cane cookies, so this will have to do!